pulsenintegration/Maven-Mule-REST-Plugin/README.md

 		<td>No
 	<tr>
 		<td>customMuleAppFilePath
 		<td>If specified, allows the plugin to be used without pom.xml.
-Should be a valid path to a Mule application package.
+Should be a valid path or filter to a unique Mule application package.
 The name and the version will be taken from the file name if not overridden by custom options.
 		<td>Empty
 		<td>No
 	<tr>